Part 4: Using Computers to Determine Type 2 Treatment

 - Solutions that cost between $0 and the patient’s monthly limit are scored on a sliding scale

 Let’s say that the patient’s cost limit for their medication is $75 per month.
-Here’s how one version of the scoring function might look as a graph:
+Here’s how one version of the scoring function might look like a graph:

 Again, there are many other ways to assign points in this function using the rules above.
 This is just one example.